New Zealand DM class electric multiple unit: Liveries

 The DM class has worn five distinctive liveries during their working lives:

 Royal Blue

 The original livery of the DM and D class cars, introduced in 1938.
 This livery was replaced with standard "Midland Red" by 1949.
 The car body was painted in Royal Blue with a white band along the side below the windows and grey roof.
 The traction equipment and running gear were painted black, but were concealed under skirting until the war years when maintenance staff had them removed for ease of access.
-The car numbers were painted in gold on a black background, while on the side they were painted inside a red oval, similar to the cab-side numberplates on NZR locomotives.
+The car numbers were painted in gold on a black background, while on the side they were painted inside a red oval, similar to the cab-side number plates on NZR locomotives.

 Midland Red

 The best-known livery, all cars of the DM and D classes wore the "Midland Red" livery at one time during their working lives.
 When the EM/ET class was introduced in the early 1980s in an olive paint scheme, the red of the DM/D class became a distinguishing feature and they came to be nicknamed "old reds" in New Zealand railway jargon.

 The car body and skirting over the traction equipment was painted in "Midland Red" with the roof in grey and separated from the red body by a black strip and black underfloor equipment and running gear.
 Car numbers were painted in gold on a black background, but were later replaced by solid white numbers during the TMS era.
 The livery was slightly modified in 2008 by KiwiRail for safety reasons when the red outer car ends were repainted yellow for better visibility at level crossings, this modification being confined to the three heritage sets.

 The last set in regular service to retain the "Midland Red" livery was DM 556 and trailers D 2130 and D 2411.
 When it was refurbished in 2006, it was named "Cyclops" due to its single-lens headlight and repainted externally in the "Midland Red" livery with gold car numbers as per the 1950s.
 This earned Tranz Metro a "Business in Conservation" award from the New Zealand Department of Conservation and the Wellington Conservation Board the same year.
 This livery was applied to DM 27 and D 163 from Ferrymead and DM 216 and D 2687 in 2008 when they were returned to service.